 Manor, InterDiscount, Fust are the main branches near Nyon for electrical goods.
 If you bring your own electrical equipment over from a different country remember the plugs are different to UK/ U.S so be prepared to either change all of your existing plugs over or don’t bring too much stuff!

-Nyon has its own TV station with coverage of local news and events.
+Update July 5th 2015 – Nyon’s very own TV station has recently closed down. coverage of local news and events.
 It’s in French of course but will give you a good idea of what’s happening in the area.
 If you can’t do without your English speaking programmes Telereseau is available for those who have cable in their home.
 This enables you to watch BBC1, BBC 2, ITV, CNN and Sky News and many programmes from other countries.
 If you don’t have cable then a satellite dish is an alternative but it can be expensive.

 Swiss channels often show films which are “bi-langue”, all you have to do is press a button on the remote control to switch it into English (if the film is English in origin)